tuanhwing/th_core/README.md

 # TH CORE

-Flutter core package to explore the `BLOC pattern`, network, localization, ....
+Flutter core package to explore the `BLOC architecture`, network, localization, ....

 ## Getting Started

 This project is a starting point for a Flutter application.

-- Use `flutter_bloc` packages to implement BLoC pattern.
+- Use `flutter_bloc` packages to implement BLoC architecture.
 - Easy translations for many languages with `easy_localization` package.
 - Use overlay to show loading/error.
 - Networking with `dio` package.